Sustainability Project Funding

 I’m a student and have a great idea to improve sustainability on campus!
 Can I apply and have my idea be funded?

 Yes, of course!
 The grant money comes from your student sustainability fees, so we highly encourage students to apply.
 However, to ensure that funds are being used correctly, we require student applicants to have a faculty, staff advisor to help guide you through the process and oversee expenditures.
 We also require that relevant campus units approve and support your project prior to funding.
 See the “How to apply” dropdown for more information.

 I’m an Armstrong faculty/staff member with a great idea.
-Can I apply for a Sustainability Fee Grant?
+Can I apply for a Sustainability Project?

 No, at least not by yourself.
 Due to university fiscal policies and where the student sustainability fee is collected, we require that the primary contact for a project be currently affiliated with the Statesboro campus.
 There is potential for collaboration, but the campus value should be added back to the Statesboro campus, as that is where the fee is collected.

-I have received a Sustainability Fee Grant in the past and would like to receive additional funding for another phase of the project.
+I have received a Sustainability Project in the past and would like to receive additional funding for another phase of the project.
 Can I apply for another round of funding?

 Can I receive feedback prior to submitting a grant application?

-If you are a student, you can submit your proposal on March 1st for feedback prior to the deadline of the overall grant submission in late March.
-Faculty/Staff are welcome to email individual questions, but we are unable to provide overall feedback for those proposals.
+You are welcome to email individual questions, but we are unable to provide overall feedback for proposals.

-Do you have a completed sample of a Sustainability Fee Grant form to show what you expect from Sustainability Fee Grant applications?
+Do you have a completed sample of a Sustainability Project form to show what you expect from Sustainability Fee Project applications?

 Yes, please see attached